dnanexus/dxfuse/README.md

 ## Upload benchmarks

-Upload benchmarks are from an AWS m5n.xlarge instance running Ubuntu 18.04 with kernel 5.4.0-1048-aws.
+Upload benchmarks are from an Ubuntu 20.04 DNAnexus worker mem2_ssd1_v2_x32 (AWS m5d.8xlarge) instance running kernel 5.4.0-1055-aws.
 `dx` and `dxfuse` benchmark commands were run like so.
 These benchmarks are not exact because they include the wait time until the uploaded file is transitioned to the `closed` state.

 `time dd if=/dev/zero bs=1M count=$SIZE | dx upload --wait -`